WE ARE ARCHITECTS FOR PLACES OF LEARNING

 NK Architects has been ranked by Modern Healthcare as the #35 healthcare architecture firm in the United States.

 SUSTAINABILITY + WELLNESS

-As design professionals with a passion for sustainability and the well-being of the occupants of our buildings, NK Architects works with our clients and consultants to further both of these initiatives in our projects with a recognition that the overlap between the two is significant and pivotally important to the whole.
-Establishing connection between building occupants through visual transparencies; designing spaces to promote informal interactions and to build community; providing building occupants with access to daylight and views to the outdoors; these are a few of the many themes that we labor to make central to all of our projects.
-Promoting the use of stairs through careful design is a simple example of an effective strategy to promote both wellness and sustainability by a reduction of the use of elevators.
-Designing spaces that offer occupants a range of options with which to interact, collaborate, relax, work, learn, and play makes for a better built environment in which individuals feel a greater connection to each other and their environment.
+As design professionals with a passion for sustainability and well being of our buildings’ occupants, we work with our clients and consultants to further both of these initiatives and recognize that the overlap between the two is significant and pivotally important to the whole.
+Establishing connection between building occupants through visual transparencies — spaces that promote informal interactions and build community — and providing access to daylight and views to the outdoors are some of the many themes that are central to all of our projects.
+Encouraging the use of stairs rather than elevators is a simple example of an effective strategy that promotes both wellness and sustainability.
+Designing spaces that offer a range of options with which to interact, collaborate, relax, work, learn, and play results in buildings in which people feel a greater connection to each other and their environment.

 The value of designing with both wellness and sustainability in mind has been proven to positively impact both individuals and an organization’s financial bottom line.
 Environments that promote healthier, happier occupants lead to significant impacts on employee retention, engagement, and productivity.
 Students learn better and teachers teach more effectively in wellness and sustainably-focused environments.
 Patients require less pain medication and hospital stays are shorter in spaces that reduce environmental stressors and increase daylighting and views to nature.

 The evidence is clear: we, as design professionals, have an obligation to our clients, to our society and to our environment to design with both sustainability and wellness in mind.